Use MySQL databases on Microsoft Azure Stack

 |AcceptLicense||Skips the prompt to accept the GPL License (http://www.gnu.org/licenses/old-licenses/gpl-2.0.html)|

 Depending on the system performance and download speeds, installation may take as little as 20 minutes or as long as several hours.
-You must refresh the admin portal if the MySQLAdapter blade is not available.
+If the MySQLAdapter blade is not available, refresh the admin portal.

 If the installation takes more than 90 minutes, it may fail and you will see a failure message on the screen and in the log file.
 The deployment is retried from the failing step.
 Systems that do not meet the recommended memory and core specifications may not be able to deploy the MySQL RP.